shaliulab/idtrackerai/docs/source/GUI_explained.rst

 10. **Number of animals**
 -------------------------

-Type the number of animals in the video or scroll up/down to change the value of the number iside of the box.
+Type the number of animals in the video or scroll up/down to change the value of the number inside of the box.

 11. **Segmented blobs info**
 ----------------------------